Pravargav/Amadeus/AI-imp-Notes/Claude/Course/prod-engineering-eval-n-security/cost-n-orchestration.md

 ## Cost & Orchestration: Keeping Cost, Latency, and Reliability in Budget

-This section focuses on how to keep an AI system reliable, affordable, and fast in production.
-Even if a system can recover from failures, it will not be practical if costs become too high or response times become too slow.

 A production-ready Claude application must continuously monitor:

 - Token usage (input and output tokens)